soong-construction/dirt-rally-time-recorder/README.md

 ## Record stage times
 - Start DiRT Rally [2.0] and finish a stage
-  - the tool runs in the background, reporting the car and the track it identifies from the telemetry
+  - *dirt-rally-time-recorder* runs in the background, reporting the car and the track it identifies from the telemetry
   - for cars, it will display control interface information such as the transmission type (based on [this discussion](http://forums.codemasters.com/discussion/7071/dirt-rally-handbrake-and-transmission-information))
   - on stage completion, it reports your top speed and saves your time
 - to quickly list your times with SQLite, run ``list-laptimes.bat``
-  - to create a CSV file consumable by your favorite spreadsheet editor, run ``export-laptimes.bat``
+  - to create a CSV snapshot file consumable by your favorite spreadsheet editor, run ``export-laptimes.bat``

 ## Troubleshooting
 Since DiRT Rally [2.0] telemetry data doesn't allow to clearly identify every available car and track, this tool will sometimes ask you to resolve this after completing a stage.
 In order to do so, the tool prepares scripts for you, e.g. `1573403766_ElRodeo_PoloGTIR5.bat`
-- go the folder where you set up the timerecorder
+- go the folder where you set up *dirt-rally-time-recorder*
 - run the script file that matches the car you drove (e.g. double-click it)
-- a window will open and close quickly, and that's it
+- you will barely notice a window opening and closing, and that's it
 - you can delete the script files afterwards, e.g. you might find also find a `1573403766_ElRodeo_SkodaFabiaR5.bat`

 When you import the CSV snapshot file as a spreadsheet, make sure to select UTF-8 encoding.

 If you encounter an error message talking about sockets, understand that this tool cannot run in parallel, but only in a single instance at the same time.

-In case you modified the telemetry ip or port in *hardware_settings_config.xml*, adapt ``config.yml`` to these.
+In case you modified the telemetry ip or port in *hardware_settings_config.xml*, adapt ``config.yml`` accordingly.

 Note: Since this is still WIP, have a look at ``migrate.sql`` to find instructions how to migrate your data when updating this tool.
 Consider deleting your ``*.db`` files if you encounter errors, thus starting over (time tracking data is lost).